Leegenux/Leegenux.github.io/source/_drafts/understanding-pe-format.md

 };
 ```

-The member mostly referred to is the `Characteristic` and meaning of its each bit can be found in [this official web page](https://docs.microsoft.com/en-us/windows/desktop/api/winnt/ns-winnt-_image_file_header)
+The member mostly referred to is the `Characteristic` and meaning of its each bit can be found in [official page.](https://docs.microsoft.com/en-us/windows/desktop/api/winnt/ns-winnt-_image_file_header)

 ### `_IMAGE_OPTIONAL_HEADER`

-This structure is placed adjacent to the former one and is much larger in size ------ 224 bytes.
+This structure is placed adjacent to the former one (`_IMAGE_FILE_HEADER`) and is much larger --- 224 bytes which peaks among the list of PE headers in size.
+(Since the array `DataDirectory` might actually have more or less than 16 elements, the size of Optional Header varies.)

 The declaration is the following: